eunos-1128/openstructure/modules/mol/alg/doc/molalg.rst

-  This is an exemplary procedure on how to run Molck using Python API which is equivalent to the command line:
+  This is an exemplary procedure on how to run Molck using Python API which is equivalent to the deprecated command line:

   molck <PDB PATH> --rm=hyd,oxt,nonstd,unk \
                    --fix-ele --out=<OUTPUT PATH> \